ericdaat/ericdaat.github.io/content/python-tips.md

 ### Passing arguments

 Let's improve our class by changing the constructor and adding arguments.
+Arguments in the constructor (or in any method) go after the `self` keyword.

 ``` python
 class MyClass(object):